wandb/docs/docs/guides/hosting/operator.md

 ```
 **Important:** `runAsGroup:` must be equals `0`.
 This cannot be another value.

-**Example:** To configure the application pod, you have to add a section `app` to your configuration YAML:
+**Example:** to configure the application pod, you have to add a section `app` to your configuration YAML:

 ```yaml
 global:
   ...

 app:
   pod:
     securityContext: